Yassine Bounou: International career

-Bounou was eligible to represent Canada or Morocco, but opted to represent the latter, appearing with the under-20 team at the 2012 Toulon Tournament, playing in one match during the competition.
+Bounou was eligible to represent Canada or Morocco, and opted to represent the latter, appearing with the under-20 team at the 2012 Toulon Tournament, playing in one match during the competition.
 He was also selected in the 18-man under-23 squad for the 2012 Summer Olympics, but acted as a backup to Mohamed Amsif during the tournament, in which Morocco were eliminated at the group stage.

 In an interview, Bounou said that he had been contacted by the manager of the Canada national team, Benito Floro, but that this ultimately did not materialise.
 Moreover, he said to the interviewer that he grew up in Morocco, and deep down dreamed of representing the Moroccan national team.

 On 14 August 2013, Bounou was called up to the main squad for a friendly match against Burkina Faso.
 He made his debut in the following day, playing the entire second half of an eventual 1–2 defeat in Tangier.

 In May 2018, Bounou was named in Morocco's 23-man squad for the World Cup in Russia, where he served as reserve goalkeeper to Munir Mohamedi.
 At the 2019 Africa Cup of Nations in Egypt he was first choice for Hervé Renard's team, keeping clean sheets in 1–0 wins over Namibia and the Ivory Coast to qualify for the last 16.

 Bounou was also called up for the 2021 Africa Cup of Nations in Cameroon.
 At the tournament, he made headlines for his defense of Arabic and refusal to speak to the press in French or English; a jab at the African Nations Cup for not having hired a single Arabic translator.